tshepang/blog/content/misc/the need for quality in healthcare.rst

     -- `The Checklist`__

-That's some scary shit.
-Read the whole article to get the context (i.e. the heroic work involved in saving that girl's life).
+Read the whole article to get the context
+(i.e. the heroic work involved in saving that girl's life).
 It's a great read.